mandykoh/convolver/README.md

 ### Gaussian blur

-The following specifies a 5x5 kernel that expresses a Gaussian blur by using the `SetWeightRGBA` method, using uniform weights for each of the R, G, B, and alpha channels:
+The following specifies a 5x5 kernel that expresses a Gaussian blur by using the `SetWeightsUniform` method, using a single uniform weight for each of the R, G, B, and alpha channels:

 ```go
 weights := []int32{